dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_5_Accessing_Digitalcoind_with_Rust.md

 ### 1. List UTXOs

 To start the creation of a transaction, you first find a UTXO to use.
-The following takes the first UTXO with at least 0.01 BTC
+The following takes the first UTXO with at least 0.01 DGC

 ```rust
 let unspent = rpc